emilyfairfield/cut-list/README.md

 To this end, let's create additional decision variables for each BOM item's x and y coordinates with respect to the stock board.
 Arbitrarily choose the BOM item's upper left corner to be the point represented by $(x_i,y_i)$, such that:

-$x_i:$ x coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which it's cut
+> $x_i:$ x coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which it's cut

-$y_i:$ y coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which it's cut
+> $y_i:$ y coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which it's cut

 Looking again at the example cut pattern above, there's one more element to this problem that we haven't yet considered.
 To enable the model to rotate boards, we will also need a decision variable to indicate whether a BOM item is "rotated" with respect to the stock sheet from which it's cut.

+> [!NOTE]
-A BOM item will be considered "rotated" if its longest dimension is **NOT** parallel to the stock board's longest dimension.
+> A BOM item will be considered "rotated" if its longest dimension is **NOT** parallel to the stock board's longest dimension.

 Call this additional decision variable $r_i$, where:

-$`r_i = \begin{cases} 1 & \text{if BOM item } i \text{ is rotated wrt its stock board} \\ 0 & \text{otherwise} \end{cases}`$
+> $`r_i = \begin{cases} 1 & \text{if BOM item } i \text{ is rotated wrt its stock board} \\ 0 & \text{otherwise} \end{cases}`$

 Using these new decision variables and our existing decision variables $u_{ij}$, we need to devise our constraints that prevent BOM items from exceeding the boundaries of the stock board from which they're cut.
 Using the above diagram: